Scholarship FAQ

 Central Kentucky Community Foundation offers a wide range of scholarships for undergraduate students – from graduating high school seniors to current college students and anyone planning to study at Elizabethtown Community and Technical College.
 To see a list of scholarships click this link: Browse Scholarships.

-Each applicant will be considered for all available scholarships based on information submitted on their common application.
+Each applicant will be considered for all available scholarships based on information submitted on the common application.
 A review committee will consider each application based on specific criteria for each individual scholarship.

 • Applicants should fill out the application as thoroughly and accurately as possible.
 All questions with an (*) are required to be answered.